cogent3/cogent3/tests/test_util/test_table.rst

 Table output
 ------------

-Other formats are also possible, including restructured text or 'rest' and delimited.
+Table can output in multiple formats, including restructured text or 'rest' and delimited.
 These can be obtained using the ``tostring`` method and ``format`` argument as follows.
 Using table ``t`` from above,

 .. doctest::